cdktf/cdktf-provider-consul/docs/service.java.md

 A list of values that are opaque to Consul, but can be used to distinguish between services or nodes.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.21.0/docs/resources/service#tags Service#tags}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.22.0/docs/resources/service#tags Service#tags}

+---

+##### `weights`<sup>Optional</sup> <a name="weights" id="@cdktf/provider-consul.service.Service.Initializer.parameter.weights"></a>

+- *Type:* java.util.Map<java.lang.String, java.lang.Number>

+Object that configures how the service responds to DNS SRV requests based on the service's health status.

+You can specify one or more of the following states and configure an integer value indicating its weight: `passing`, `warning`.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.22.0/docs/resources/service#weights Service#weights}

 ---